 Post consecration advice

 Once your sacred objects have been consecrated and used for their purposes, they will occasionally need cleaning.
 Make a magical wash (for items that can get wet, such as jewelry, skulls, swords, knives, sticks, statuary items and some divination tools).
 Over time, dust and dirt accumulate.

 Ritual instruments of unpainted wood require special care; gently clean them with a damp cloth, with a little linseed oil, Danish oil, and gently rub them with a little beeswax or wood conditioner.
 If you have leather goods, use a wax or balm for saddles and this will make the leather soft (obviously this treatment is not good for synthetic leather).

 For both wood or leather, allow the oil or conditioner to dry overnight before putting your ritual instrument back on your altar.

 For furs, rugs, mats, etc. sprinkle them with a little baking soda, let stand for 15 minutes and then shake.
 This way, besides having cleaned them, you will also have eliminated odors.
 If you prefer, you can add essential oils to the baking soda before use to make them beautifully scented.

-For tarot or wooden runes, a good fumigation works well as there are those who prefer to place crystals on tarot cards and then let them rest for a week or a month.
+For tarot or wooden runes, a good fumigation works well as some prefer to place crystals on tarot cards and then let them rest for a week or a month.
 Still others prefer to bury them.

 Once or twice a year, replace the sachets, amulets and temporary talismans.